 Simple English definitions for legal terms

-Read a random definition: notice to creditors
+Read a random definition: deficiency in tax

 A consonant statement is a type of statement that is consistent with what a witness has previously said.
 It can only be used as evidence if the witness's testimony has been challenged or contradicted.
 A false statement is a statement that is knowingly untrue and made with the intention to deceive.
 An incriminating statement is one that suggests someone is guilty of a crime.
 A prior consistent statement is a statement made by a witness that is consistent with their testimony at trial.
 A sworn statement is a statement given under oath, while a voluntary statement is one made without any pressure or influence.